casdoor/casdoor-website/docs/integration/wechat_miniprogram.md

 :::

+## Introduction

 Since WeChat Mini Program do not support standardized OAuth, it cannot jump to the self-host Casdoor webpage for login.
 Therefore, the process of using Casdoor for WeChat Mini Program is different from that of ordinary programs.

-This document will talk about how to access Casdoor to WeChat Mini Program, and more detailed information can be found in the WeChat Mini Program [login document](https://developers.weixin.qq.com/miniprogram/dev/framework/open-ability/login.html).
+This document will talk about how to access Casdoor to WeChat Mini Program, You can find the example on GitHub here: [casdoor-wechat-miniprogram-example](https://github.com/casdoor/casdoor-wechat-miniprogram-example).
+More detailed information can be found in the WeChat Mini Program [login document](https://developers.weixin.qq.com/miniprogram/dev/framework/open-ability/login.html).

-The following are some of the names in the configuration:
+>The following are some of the names in the configuration:
+>

-`CASDOOR_HOSTNAME`: Domain name or IP where Casdoor server is deployed. e.g., `https://door.casbin.com`.
+>`CASDOOR_HOSTNAME`: Domain name or IP where Casdoor server is deployed. e.g., `https://door.casbin.com`.

 ## Step1.
 Deploy Casdoor